ABC News’ Amy Robach And Media Blasted For Reportedly Sitting On Jeffrey Epstein Story

 — Jeremy Barr (@jeremymbarr) November 5, 2019

-During Giuffre’s first on-camera interview with NBC News’ Savannah Guthrie, the 35-year-old claimed that she was trafficked by Epstein and Ghislaine Maxwell and said she was abused three times by Andrew three times.
-According to Giuffre, she was shocked that British royalty were involved in Epstein’s alleged sex trafficking ring, Business Insider reported.
+During Giuffre’s first on-camera interview with NBC News’ Savannah Guthrie, the 35-year-old claimed that she was trafficked by Epstein and Ghislaine Maxwell and said she was abused by Andrew three times.
+According to Giuffre, she was shocked that British royalty was involved in Epstein’s alleged sex trafficking ring, Business Insider reported.

-Per Business Insider, other famous names connected to Epstein include former president Bill Clinton, current president Donald Trump, former Secretary of Labor Alexander Acosta, actor Kevin Spacey, L Brands CEO Les Wexner, film publicist Peggy Siegal, Tesla CEO Elon Musk, Saudi crown prince Mohammed bin Salman, MIT Media Lab director Joi Ito, Bill Gates, and venture capitalist Reid Hoffman.
+Per Business Insider, other famous names connected to Epstein include former President Bill Clinton, President Donald Trump, former Secretary of Labor Alexander Acosta, actor Kevin Spacey, L Brands CEO Les Wexner, film publicist Peggy Siegal, Tesla CEO Elon Musk, Saudi Crown Prince Mohammed bin Salman, MIT Media Lab director Joi Ito, Bill Gates, and venture capitalist Reid Hoffman.

 Treasury Secretary Steve Mnuchin was also linked to Epstein’s associate Jean-Luc Brunel.